sanskrit/raw_etexts_english/blogs/manasataramgini/2005-05-03_kala-chidra.md

 vaiShNava yogI had attained his siddhis in haTha yoga.
 Beside it resided the shudra who never worked but earned a lot of money.
 We being the dvija was ever puzzled by the shudra’s way of living.
 But we understood the 4th varNa.
-We passed by and saw a two more shudras we observed them and learnt of their paths.
+We passed by and saw two more shudras we observed them and learnt of their paths.
 The first of them accompanied us through thick and thin in the second Great War.
 At the end of it he was ruined, but we survived.
 Though R asked us not to help him we invoked the devas